-When you become more proficient in it with time then you are more likely to ask valid questions that are much closer to the problem.
+When you become more proficient in it with time, you are more likely to ask valid questions closer to the problem.
 And try not to focus more on the questions that are more driven towards the problem.
-Rather try to question the solutions so that the problem-solving process becomes easier.
-Hence, increasing productivity and boosting morale.
+Rather try to question the solutions so that the problem-solving process becomes manageable.
+Increasing productivity and boosting morale.

 5. Get creative:

-Creativity has no boundaries and it is one of the most important skills that one can have.
-When you have that creative edge in your team, problem-solving becomes much easier as creative thinkers can find suitable ways that are out of the box.
+Creativity has no boundaries, and it is one of the essential skills that one can have.
+When you have that creative edge in your team, problem-solving becomes much easier as creative thinkers can find suitable ways out of the box.

-Well, that can be a motivation for you to get creative and come up with your new ideas.
-It might not be easy but it is a gradual process.
+Well, that can motivate you to get creative and come up with your new ideas.
+It might not be easy, but it is a gradual process.
 You have to become more open to ideas and benefit from the endless possibilities of being more creative.

 Summing it Up:

 Problems can become your Achilles heels in the path of progress.
-Be it in your everyday life or your work-life.
-It can hinder your growth substantially if you do not have the necessary skills to tackle the problem well.
-But skills can be learned and with the time you can hone those skills.
-It all comes down to the fact that how much you are invested and eager to
+Be it in your everyday life or the work-life.
+It can hinder your growth if you do not have the necessary skills to tackle the problem well.
+But skills can be learned, and with time, you can hone those skills.
+It all comes down to the fact of how much you are invested and eager to learn continuously.